ocelot-collab/ocelot/README.md

 * [Undulator matching](http://nbviewer.jupyter.org/github/ocelot-collab/ocelot/blob/master/demos/ipython_tutorials/undulator_matching.ipynb).
     - brief theory and example in OCELOT

-Disclaimer: The OCELOT code come with absolutely NO warranty.
+Disclaimer: The OCELOT code comes with absolutely NO warranty.
 The authors of the OCELOT do not take any responsibility for any damage to equipments or personnel injury that may result from the use of the code.